mozilla-services/docs/source/aitc/apis-1.0.rst

 HTTP status codes
 =================

-Since the aitc protocol is implemented on top of HTTP, clients should be prepared to deal gracefully with any valid HTTP response.
-This section serves to highlight the response codes that explicitly form part of the aitc protocol.
+Since the AitC protocol is implemented on top of HTTP, clients should be prepared to deal gracefully with any valid HTTP response.
+This section serves to highlight the response codes that explicitly form part of the AitC protocol.